sygmaprotocol/sygma-docs/docs/04-integrating-with-sygma/01-Sygma Widget/01-index.md

 ## Widget Properties

 The behaviour of the Sygma Widget can be customized using configurable properties (props).
-A complete reference of the properties can be found under [packages/widget/src/widget.ts](https://github.com/sygmaprotocol/sygma-widget/blob/main/packages/widget/src/widget.ts)/
+A complete reference of the properties can be found under [packages/widget/src/widget.ts](https://github.com/sygmaprotocol/sygma-widget/blob/main/packages/widget/src/widget.ts)/.

+The currently available properties are:
+- environment
+- whitelistedSourceNetworks
+- whitelistedDestinationNetworks
+- whitelistedSourceResources
+- walletModules
+- substrateProviders

+## Using Props In An Example

 Below you will find an example of props being passed to whitelist (i.e enable) the source and destination networks in the React component: